Compare bank accounts for three or more people

 Bottom line

-While two is the most common number when it comes to joint accounts, most banks don’t have a rule preventing you from adding a third account holder.
+While 2 is the most common number when it comes to joint accounts, several banks allow you to add a third account holder or additional card holder.
 Compare savings accounts or current accounts to find one with the features you’re looking for before getting started.

 Frequently asked questions